rakeller16/biostat776-intro-Rachel-Keller/README.md

 # Fun Facts About Me
 1. I have a gray cat named Octavia.
 2. I am very interested in tickborne diseases.
-3. I am learning how to rollerskate.
+3. I am learning how to roller skate.
 4. I enjoy reading in my free time.
 5. I work at a bubble tea shop on the weekends.
 # Something I Find Interesting